mkanin/log-parser/README.md

 # 3. How to run the application

-3.1 First start
+3.1 The first start

 java -cp "parser-jar-with-dependencies.jar" com.mkanin.logparser.Parser --accesslog=/path/to/file --startDate=2017-01-01.13:00:00 --duration=hourly --threshold=5

 You can not specify the other parameters except of --accesslog.
 In this case input log file will be parsed and load to database, but the report will not be created.

-3.2 Second start
+3.2 The second start

 The first option for creating "hourly" report (please, see the details below): java -cp "parser-jar-with-dependencies.jar" com.mkanin.logparser.Parser --startDate=2018-07-01.01:00:00 --duration=hourly --threshold=5